+Τa ble of Contentsble .
+2

-1. General Guidance on the Assessment of Impact 2
+General Guidance on the Assessment of Impact

-2. Expectations for Advancement-Promotion and Tenure Criteria
+2. Expectations for Advancement-Promotion and Tenure Criteria 3

 2.1 TEACHING AND LEARNING 4

 2.2 RESEARCH 5

 2.3 SERVICE 7

-3. Early Promotion to Associate Professor with Tenure
+3. Early Promotion to Associate Professor with Tenure 8

-4. Nomination for Promotion to Professor
+4. Nomination for Promotion to Professor 8

-5. Appendices
+5. Appendices 1(

-6. Addendum 12